 - Nanny hours: The nanny’s hours should be spelled out in the agreement.
-It should also include how to request time off, make sudden changes, and how the clients can ask to alter the schedule.
-A clear system helps reduce disputes and frustration between the nanny and the clients.
+It should also include how to request time off, make sudden changes, and how the clients can ask to alter their schedules.
+A transparent system helps reduce disputes and frustration between the nanny and the clients.

 - Nanny duties: The expectations of the nanny should be clearly outlined.
 It should specify how the nanny may discipline children, responsibilities for feeding, homework, extracurriculars, and anything else.
-The more specific the agreement is, the less room there is for confusion or debate.
+The more specific the agreement is the less room for confusion or debate.

 - Communication: The agreement should describe how the nanny will communicate with the family.
-It should also outline which instances require contacting the family, such as health issues, school problems, and so forth.
+It should also outline which instances require contacting the family, such as health issues, school problems, etc.

 - Transportation requirements: The agreement should outline how the nanny will transport the children.
 If the nanny uses their vehicle, the contract should establish reimbursement for mileage or other compensation.